nmushegian/datadesk/README.md

 # pure functional database abstraction

-`datatree` is a simple purely functional set abstraction with the goal of eventually making very big and fast purely functional databases.
+`datadesk` is a simple purely functional set abstraction with the goal of eventually making very big and fast purely functional databases.

 Right now we are defining an interface and creating a reference